 Key Terms for Employment Contract Checklists

-- Compensation: Includes information on bonuses, commissions, and increases, as well as the salary, pay, or any other type of compensation.
+- Compensation: This is an inclusive term that covers bonuses, commissions, and increases as well as salary, pay, or any other form of remuneration.

-- Working Hours: This specifies allowances for overtime, breaks, and rest intervals, as well as the estimated working hours per day or week.
+- Working Hours: This includes overtime entitlements, breaks, and rest periods, plus the estimated working hours per day or week.

 Final Thoughts on Employment Contract Checklists